 Ahem, ahem!
-Someone who constantly clears his or her throat could have a nose and sinuses problem, called chronic rhinitis, which results in excessive mucus production.
+Someone who constantly clears his or her throat could have a nose and sinus problem, called chronic rhinitis, which results in excessive mucus production.
 It occurs when an irritant (typically allergies) inflames the membrane in the upper respiratory tract.
+The type of mucus you have can reveal a lot about your health.
 People with year-round allergies, like house dust mites, may have a constant build-up of mucus in their throat, which leads to that non-stop clearing.
 It can usually be treated with a few weeks of a strong anti-allergy medication.
 Another potential cause: acid reflux.
 When acid passes from the stomach upward into the esophagus, the throat swells.
 Mucus sticks to the swollen tissues, causing hoarseness and a cough.
-If over-the-counter heartburn medications don't resolve the issue, a doctor may be able to prescribe stronger treatment.
+If home remedies for heartburn or over-the-counter heartburn medications don't resolve the issue, a doctor may be able to prescribe stronger treatment.

 There's always, like, one not-so-brilliant movie character who talks this way, you know?
-Don't write off their intelligence: Research suggests that those who often say "like" and "you know" may be especially thoughtful.
+While those sort of people may not intentionally want to ruin your day with the most annoying phrases in the English language, don't write off their intelligence: Research suggests that those who often say "like" and "you know" may be especially thoughtful.
 In a study published in the Journal of Language and Social Psychology, researchers examined more than 260 transcriptions of normal conversations.
 They discovered people who used these "filler words" tend to be more conscientious than people who don't.
-Researchers say discourse markers imply a desire to thoughtfully share opinions with others, and may give someone more time to phrase something just right.
+Researchers say discourse markers imply a desire to thoughtfully share opinions with others and may give someone more time to phrase something just right.

 Content continues below ad

 It may be tiresome to comfort a hypochondriac (they have a sore stomach on Monday, a swollen lymph node on Tuesday, an achy back on Wednesday) but your pal could truly believe these abnormalities are serious.
 This condition may be a sign of what medical experts call illness anxiety disorder (IAD), which involves excessive worry about contracting a serious illness even when no (or only mild) symptoms are present.
 Even doctors usually cannot calm an affected person's fears.
+Those with IAD may also exhibit these anxiety disorder symptoms.
 Though it's uncertain what causes IAD, people with major life stress, a history of childhood abuse, or another mental disorder such as depression are at higher risk.
 The disorder typically appears between the ages of 25 to 35; therapy and certain antidepressant or antianxiety medications may help treat IAD.

 Know someone with a trumpeting sneeze?
 Blame their anatomy.
 Irritants, such as bright light or an allergen, stimulate the nasal cavity's trigeminal nerve and trigger a coordinated reflex from the diaphragm to the brain.
 Many different muscles are involved in building the pressure needed to expel the irritant via a sneeze.
 Individual differences in anatomy such as abdominal strength, trachea size, and lung volume may cause some sneezers to be especially loud; others may naturally use more muscles in sneezing.
+(Here's the science behind why everyone sneezes differently.)
 Suspect this is you?
 When you feel a sneeze coming, put your index finger at the base of your nose and slightly push up.
 This will reduce the severity of a sneeze, or perhaps even completely suppress it.

 Content continues below ad